RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 these strains cover nearly three orders of magnitude with the extremes ranging from approximately four channels per cell to nearly one thousand.
-While the means of each strain are somewhat distinct, the distributions show a large degree of overlap, making one particular strain nearly indistinguishable from another.
+While the means of each strain are somewhat distinct, the distributions show a large degree of overlap, making one strain nearly indistinguishable from another.
 This variance is a quantity that is lost in the context of bulk scale experiments but can be accounted for via single-cell methods.

 ![**Control of MscL expression and calculation of channel copy number.** (A) Variability in expression across designed SD mutants.
+(B) Variability in effective channel copy number is computed using the standard candle.
 The boxes represent the interquartile region of the distribution, the center line displays the median, and the whiskers represent 1.5 times the maximum and minimum of the interquartile region.
 Individual measurements are denoted as black points.
-The strain used for calibration of channel copy number (MLG910) is highlighted.
-(B) Variability in effective channel copy number are computed using the standard candle in highlighted in (A).](../figs/fig2.png){#fig:boxplot}
+The strain used for calibration of channel copy number (MLG910) is highlighted. ](../figs/fig2.pdf){#fig:boxplot}

 ### Performing a single-cell hypo-osmotic challenge assay ###